 Contingency Management Programme

-This programme of research consists of 5 linked research studies which aim to develop a UK Evidence Base for Contingency Management in Addiction Treatment and are funded for 5 years by a NIHR Programme Grant.
+This programme of research consists of five linked research studies which aim to develop a UK Evidence Base for Contingency Management in Addiction Treatment and are funded for five years by a NIHR Programme Grant.

 This programme of research will assess whether CM is feasible, acceptable and effective in NHS drug treatment settings.
 We plan to learn lessons from services already starting to implement CM (Study 1/Module 1) and apply these lessons to test how effective CM is in (a) promoting completion of hepatitis B vaccination (Study 2/Module 2) and (b) promoting abstinence from opiate/heroin use amongst patients receiving OST (Study 3/Module 3).
-In parallel we will support the implementation of CM by training staff and studying the impact of implementing CM on services, clinicians and patients (Studies 4 & 5/Themes A & B).
+In parallel, we will support the implementation of CM by training staff and studying the impact of implementing CM on services, clinicians and patients (Studies 4 and 5/Themes A and B).

-The first study in the programme of research will investigate management, clinician and service-user experiences of CM as implemented in English services who participated in the National Treatment Agency for Substance Misuse (NTA) pilots .
-The study will identify aspects of organisational culture, structure, process and resourcing which facilitate or hinder the implementation of CM and use this evidence to inform intervention strategies and staff training delivered and evaluated in subsequent studies/modules.
+The first study in the programme of research will investigate management, clinician and service-user experiences of CM as implemented in English services who participated in the National Treatment Agency for Substance Misuse (NTA) pilots.
+The study will identify aspects of organisational culture, structure, process and resourcing which facilitate or hinder the implementation of CM and use this evidence to inform intervention strategies and staff training delivered and evaluated in subsequent studies and modules.

 Findings from these studies within this Programme of research will help to introduce CM into NHS addiction treatment settings.
 This will be achieved by providing generalisable evidence about patient benefit and costs, evidence about organisational and professional factors that affect the implementation of CM in the NHS, and by developing new CM training modules and materials and producing information about good practice that will enhance CM implementation generally across the NHS.